Cyprus to limit president's immunity from prosecution

 Cypriots have been left in shock by a series of events which tipped the euro zone’s third smallest economy into a chaotic bailout last month, with bank savings raided and the island’s second-largest bank forced to shut down.

-In power for little over two months, President Nicos Anastasiades unveiled significant changes he said would boost public confidence and modernize the function of the state on the eastern Mediterranean island.
+In power for little over two months, President Nicos Anastasiades unveiled significant changes he said would boost public confidence and modernise the function of the state on the eastern Mediterranean island.

 They included changes to the constitution to broaden the offences under which a president could be prosecuted, limiting an incumbent’s term in office to two consecutive terms, lifting immunity on lawmakers and forcing those who hold important state or political positions to submit income statements.